 • avoid smoked meats, stews and dishes with chemical additives;

-• reduce your intake of cholesterol and salt.
+• reduce cholesterol and salt intake.

 Chicken eggs, pork liver, salmon caviar, and butter contain a large number of fatty acids.
 The diet after myocardial infarction should not include these foods.
 During the acute and subacute period, it is worth reducing the amount of fluid consumed.